About deceased estates

 Barbara recently passed away.

-If you are a beneficiary under a Will and you consider the executor is not fulfilling their obligations, you should get legal advice.
+If you are a beneficiary under a Will and you consider the executor is not fulfilling their obligations, you should get independent legal advice from a private solicitor or Legal Aid NSW.

 You can learn more about the difference between an executor and an administrator.